IngridOrnum/portfolio-1/README.md

 The goal of the Portfolio 1 assignment was to focus on documenting and showcasing three key projects from the first year of my course to demonstrate my development and documentation skills for potential employers.

 #### How was the process?
 I started looking at my previous projects that I finished throughout the year.
 I ended up with the projects I did during Semester Project 1, JavaScript 1 and Project Exam 1.
 Then I did some planning of the layout and design in Figma, found inspiration of other porfolio pages and looked through the projects I chose for improvements and features to add.
 I decided I wanted my portfolio to have some interesting features, so I added dark/light mode and an animated grainy background to the hero.
 I also knew I wanted to display more content of each project than just one screenshot, so I made a carousel.
 I also ended up doing some changes on elements and added some new features to all of the projects.
-I also made sure to updatereadme's to each project.
+I also made sure to update readme's to each project.

 #### Tools and technology
 * Webstorm: Code editor.